flakeos/themes/README.md

 # FlakeOS Theme

-FlakeOS as default use the Orchis theme https://github.com/vinceliuice/Orchis-theme
+FlakeOS as default use the Linux Mint Y Aqua theme